ktarpey/watchlist-client-js/docs/content/concepts/security.md

 **Test Environment:**

-Here are the connection details:

 * Hostname:```watchlist-test.aws.barchart.com```
 * Port: ```443```
 * Algorithm: ```HMAC-SHA256``` (aka ```HS256```)
 * Secret: ```"public-knowledge-1234567890"```

-Since the _test_ environment is intended for testing and evaluation purposes only, the _"secret"_ is intentionally publicized.
+Since the _test_ environment is intended for testing and evaluation purposes only, the secret is intentionally publicized (see above).
 Data saved in the _test_ environment can be viewed and manipulated by anyone.
 Use caution with any sensitive data.

 **Production Environment:**

-Here are the connection details:

 * Hostname:```watchlist-prod.aws.barchart.com```
 * Port: ```443```